amitk92/currency-pair/Readme.md

 to view the completed assignment.

-I have followed the basic MV* observable pattern to complete this project and have not used any pre-built frameworks for the same.
-I have created a Notifcations class which maintain all the subscriptions for all event types and is also responsible to closing/firing any subscription thus notifying the callback.
+This project is built on the basic MV* observable pattern and does not uses any pre-built frameworks for the same.
+There is a Notifcations class which maintain all the subscriptions for different event-types and is also responsible to creating/closing/firing any subscription thus notifying the callback.
 There is one BaseModel class which acts as a decorator for all messages, adding some methods whenever a message is added to the collection.
 The BaseCollection is collection of all messages(models) which is responsible for updating view and